MotorGuide has been making trolling motors since the 1960s, and they have a big number of happy owners.

 The Tour Pro was released in January 2020 and it is arguably one of the best motors on the market today.

 However, there have been reports of problems with its Pinpoint GPS, resulting in a recall, as well as other issues with latching and transducer interference.

 In this article, we discuss the most common problems associated with the Tour Pro.

 Let’s get started!

 The most common issue is when a Tour Pro can’t get a GPS signal.
-It is very annoying, as your MotorGuide’s spot lock (PinPoint GPS) won’t work without it.
+It is very annoying, as your MotorGuide’s spot lock (GPS anchor) won’t work without it.